-Low dopamine levels during withdrawal promote relapse to smokingFebruary 8th, 2012 in Psychology & Psychiatry /
+Low dopamine levels during withdrawal promote relapse to smokingFebruary 8, 2012 in Medicine & Health / Psychology & Psychiatry

 Mark Twain said, "Giving up smoking is the easiest thing in the world.
 I know because I've done it thousands of times."
 Many smokers would agree that it's difficult to stay away from cigarettes.
 A new study in Biological Psychiatry this month now suggests that low dopamine levels that occur as a result of withdrawal from smoking actually promote the relapse to smoking.